VIII. FACULTY WORKING CONDITIONS

 F. Conflicts of Interest

 Special guidelines apply to faculty members who are involved in purchasing supplies, services, and equipment for the university.
 Faculty members with the authority to commit university funds must disclose whether any potential conflict of interest exists when they request signature authority for the commitment of funds.
+This category of conflicts of interest is covered by Policy 838 "Conflict of Interest."

 Only in special cases may university equipment or facilities be used for services to an outside organization, including those controlled by faculty members, and then only with the explicit written approval of the department chair and dean or applicable vice president.